 - Develop a smart marketing strategy to improve and expand your customer base

-Why is behavioral marketing important?
+Why is behavioral segmentation so important?

 Behavioral targeting has four main advantages:

-- Prioritization: Identifying high-value prospects with the greatest potential business impact enables you to make smarter decisions on how to best allocate time, budget, and resources
+- Prioritization: Identifying high-value prospects with the greatest potential business impact enables you to make smarter decisions on how to best allocate time, budget, and resources.

-- Performance: Monitoring growth patterns and change in segments over time helps gauge business health, and track performance against goals
+- Performance: Monitoring growth patterns and change in segments over time helps gauge business health, and track performance against goals.

 1. Purchasing behavior

-Purchase behavior-based segmentation looks at how customers act differently throughout the decision-making process.
+Purchase behavior-based segmentation looks at how customers act differently throughout the buying decision-making process.
 It helps businesses understand: